TypeScript Notes

 -

-Collectively enables these flags, which can be individually disabled after:
+Collectively enables these flags, while allowing them to be disabled individually:

 -